-There will be a homework assignment due roughly every week, usually on Fridays.
+There will be a homework assignment due roughly every week, usually on Mondays.
 Each week's assignment and due date will be announced in class and will be posted on my web page.
 I will also post solutions after each homework has been handed in.

 Regarding late homework, I will accept from each student a single late homework with no questions asked.
-You must notify me no later than the time the homework is due that you intend to take advantage of this opportunity, and you must hand in the homework no later than one week after it was due.
+To take advantage of this opportunity, simply hand in a piece of paper in lieu of your homework notifying me that you are using your free late assignment.
+Your late homework will be due when the subsequent homework is due, or one week later, whichever comes first.
+Exceptions: you may not use your freebie for either of the first two, or the last homework assignments.

 Subsequent late homeworks will be accepted only under extenuating circumstances to be determined at my discretion.